8 Yoga Poses to Avoid When Pregnant

 Why You Should Avoid Them

-Women gain a substantial amount of weight to meet the pregnancy needs for the unborn child.
-As your tummy grows, it will become difficult for you to maintain your centre of gravity and thus your body’s balance.
+Women gain a substantial amount of weight to meet the pregnancy needs of the unborn child.
+As your tummy grows, it will become difficult for you to maintain your centre of gravity, and it is possible for you to lose your body’s balance.
 Doing inversion poses in the second or third trimester of your pregnancy may cause extreme dizziness and loss of balance, which could be fatal for you and your unborn child.

 Poses to Avoid

-Avoid poses the need inversions, like the Shoulderstand, Handstand, Wheel Pose, Plough Pose, Headstand, Downward Facing Dog Pose, etc.
+Avoid poses that need inversions, like the Shoulderstand, Handstand, Wheel Pose, Plough Pose, Headstand, Downward Facing Dog Pose, etc.

 6. Heated Yoga Poses

-Heated yoga poses can cause an increase in body heat and thus could harm your unborn baby.
+According to the Canadian Family Physician, heated yoga poses can cause an increase in body heat, potentially overheating and dehydrating the body , which could harm the unborn baby (4).

 Why You Should Avoid Them

-There are some yoga poses which are said to increase body heat.
+Some yoga poses are said to increase body heat.
 Therefore, it is important to know how each yoga pose affects our bodies.
 The poses that raise body heat should be completely avoided in all the trimesters as they can also cause dehydration during pregnancy.

 Poses to Avoid